isaac-sim/IsaacGymEnvs/README.md

 If deterministic training of RL policies is important for your work, you may wish to review our [Reproducibility and Determinism Documentation](docs/reproducibility.md).

+## Multi-GPU Training

+You can run multi-GPU training on NGC using horovod using this repository.
+Horovod will be installed alongside RL Games.

+Here is an example command for how to run in this way - `horovodrun -np 8 python -m train multi_gpu=True task=<YOUR_TASK> <OTHER_ARGS>`

+Where the `-np` flag specifies how many processes to run and note the multi-gpu flag must be set on the train script in order for multi-GPU training to run.

 ## Troubleshooting

 Please review the Isaac Gym installation instructions first if you run into any issues.